Thanakrit-Anutrakulchai/TPatterns-lua/README.md

         the 1st entry is o1, but in the latter, it is {o1, o2, ...}.
 See above section on call.

-Note: match will fail on a table if the array parts of a case and the object have different length.
+Note: match will fail on a table if the array parts of a case and the object have different lengths.
 However, it will not fail if there are less keys in the *case* than in the *object*!
 Use match_all if all keys must match!
 (This is so you don't have to match every single key in a complex object.)

+Also, Lua arrays (tables with consecutive integer indices) behave weirdly with `nil`s as intermediate entries.
+For example, per the official language reference, t = {1, nil, nil, 2, nil, 4} can have a length of `#t = 1, #t = 4, or #t = 6`.
+Caution is advised when matching against these arrays with intermediate `nil`s.

 ```lua
     match_all: match_all (obj) { case(c1) - str, case(c2) - function(hash) ... end }